How to Become a Wedding Planner for the Offbeat Client

-Another option is to start off with the lower budget, more subtle weddings.
-This way you won’t need to figure out how to orchestrate having your client parachute down to the altar.
-Instead, you can just focus on become a wedding planner that makes the best steam-punk bouquets your budget can buy.
+Another option is to start off with a lower budget, more subtle wedding.
+You won’t need to figure out how to orchestrate having your client parachute down to the altar.
+Instead, you can just focus on become a wedding planner that makes the best steampunk bouquets your budget can buy.

 It’s also a good idea to start off with themes or concepts that you’re a little more familiar with.
-It will make it easier for you to get your footing if you’re sticking to what is a bit more comfortable.
 It takes more thinking, more phone calls, and more creative solutions to pull off an out-of-the-box wedding, so give yourself a chance to get into this new rhythm!

 Prepare yourself as best as you can!
-There are a ton of resources you can check out before you dive into event planning.
+There are a ton of resources you can check out before you dive into offbeat event planning.
 Networking is a big one.
-Go out to planning conventions, workshops, and tradeshows.
+Go out to planning conventions, workshops, and trade shows.
 Meet your vendor’s vendors.
 Ask people you trust for referrals.
 It’s always a good idea to ask for references when you’re finding an expert in an unusual field.
-You want to make sure that you’re getting a good quality outcome and not just a “yes-man” that can’t deliver.
+You want to make sure that you’re achieving real networking results and not just a “yes-man” who can’t deliver.

-Finally, attend any offbeat weddings that you can!
+Finally, attend any offbeat wedding you can!
 If your friend/florist/whoever you know has a plus one for a Shrek-themed wedding, ask if you can join!
-Firsthand experience is a great way to learn about different subtleties that go right or wrong so you’ll know what to do when it’s your turn.
+Firsthand experience is a great way to learn about different elements that can go wrong, so you’ll know what to do when it’s your turn.
 Say it with us: attend, attend, attend!

 Trust Your Client

 You’re the expert at weddings, but they’re the expert at their theme.
 Or at least they are for now.
-If you’re in doubt you can always follow up with your client to make sure that you’re on the right track.
-This doesn’t mean calling them each time an idea pops into your head.
-But, when you have a clear vision of something you think they’re going to love, it doesn’t hurt to check in before you get too far along.
-This will save you a lot of time and money in the long run.
+If you’re in doubt, follow up with your client to ensure you’re on the right track.
+This doesn’t mean calling them every time an idea pops into your head.
+But when you have a clear vision of something you think they’re going to love, it doesn’t hurt to check in before you get too far along.
+You’ll save a lot of time and money in the long run.

 Did we miss any tips on how to become a wedding planner in the niche wedding business?
 Let us know in a comment below!